cellis/rails-angularui-bootstrap/README.md

 		//= require rails-angularui-bootstrap
 	```
 	to your `app/assets/javascripts/application.js` file.
-5. Include Bootstrap 3 in your css [https://github.com/anjlab/bootstrap-rails](There's a gem for this,too), and include the ui-bootstrap
+5. Include Bootstrap 3 in your css.
+	You can use the [anjlab/bootstrap-rails](https://github.com/anjlab/bootstrap-rails) gem for this.

-	in your javascript `application.js` with:
+6. Include the ui-bootstrap in your javascript `application.js` with:
 	```coffeescript
 		@app = angular.module('app', [
 	  	'ui.bootstrap'
 		])
 	```
-6. Enjoy!
+7. Enjoy!

 ## How to customize the templates